SynBioDex/SBOL-visual/SEPs/SEP_V013.md

 #### Splitting of one species into many others

-If a species breaks down into multiple parts then an arrow can split to connect these sub-components, but the junction SHOULD be annotated with a solid filled circle, as per SBGN.
+If a species breaks down into multiple parts then an arrow can split to connect these sub-components, but the junction MUST be annotated with process glyph, as per SBGN.
+For example, the dissociation of gRNA from CAS9 can be indicated with the aid of a "double-circle" SBGN dissociation glyph:

 ![example-multi-source](SEP_V013-ex-multi-target-complex.png)